 1. Prevents printing defects from entering the system.

 4. Prevents inferior codes from entering the system

-Verification should be done to ensure that the bridge between printing and scanning is accurate, to minimize faulty scanning and to ensure that inferior codes do not enter the system.
+Verification should be done to ensure that the bridge between printing and scanning is accurate, to minimize faulty scanning and ensure that inferior codes do not enter the system.
 Inferior codes cost time, productivity and money.
-If a code does not read at all there is a return to the slow, error prone manual data entry and this causes bottlenecks or may stop enterprise critical applications.
-If the code reads after several attempts there is a waste of time and a chance of repetitive movement injuries.
-And, if a code reads with errors then there is a contamination of your database.
+If a code does not read at all, there is a return to the slow, error-prone manual data entry, and this causes bottlenecks or may stop enterprise-critical applications.
+If the code reads after several attempts, there is a waste of time and a chance of repetitive movement injuries.
+And, if a code reads with errors, then there is a contamination of your database.